0xSickb0y/SearchParty/README.md

 - For Unix-based systems: `requirements_UNIX.txt`
 - For MS-Windows: `requirements_WINDOWS.txt`

+SearchParty utilizes the [Tesseract](https://github.com/tesseract-ocr/tesseract) engine for OCR analysis.
+Ensure that you have Tesseract installed and configured correctly on your system before using SearchParty.

 Please be aware that some terminal environments may not support Colorama for color formatting.
 If you encounter issues, use the script `SearchParty-NoColors.py`.

 ##  Supported File Extensions
 - **.txt**: text/plain